mattraffel/IndyDotNet/README.md

 contracts.
 Not necessarily a bad thing, but _it does make it every unfriendly and difficult to use._

 We believe there is a better implementation.
+No offense to all the hard working people contributing to IndySDK .NET wrapper, but it's just time for something better.

-IndyDotNet (this project) is truly object oriented and follows SOLID principles.
-The benefits (and goals) of this implementation are:
+IndyDotNet (this project) benefits (and goals) of this implementation are:
 - Work with defined types.
 No need to understand the data contracts and json structure.
 - Make calls synchronously or asynchronously as you need with ease.
-No need to make ever call asynchronous
+No need to make ever call asynchronous needlessly.
+- Much better isolatation of the IndySDK API resulting in your projects being less fragile.
 - Better compatibility between IndySDK versions.
-Updates in IndySDK API will isolate breaking changes much better than the other wrapper, thereby making your projects less fragile.
-- Better error messages
+- Better error messages.
+- More intutitive CLI implementation.
+- DotNetPay serves as an example for implementing specific Indy SDK Payment API.
+- For you developers, a true object oriented implementation that follows SOLID principles.

 # LICENSE
 MIT